 With the challenges identified by the students, they go back to identifying new questions with the driving question board, then create investigations to answer their questions as they move into the Investigate phase.
 Student challenge groups are split apart during the investigation phase so that each group can have an “expert” on the four areas when they reconvene to create their habitat blueprints.
 In the Act phase, students collaborate to create their long-term habitat blueprints–using what they have learned through the investigations–and then present their solutions to the class.

 Native Species examines how humans have impacted the environment, and how students might restore, protect, and preserve the local flora and fauna.
-This unit was developed by Erica Frederick, Dr. Lorryn Goodman, and Hollie Eckhardt-Cooper at Middletown Middle School in Middletown, Ohio.
+This unit was developed by Erica Frederick, Dr. Lorryn Goodman, Hollie Eckhardt-Cooper and Allyson Vera at Middletown Middle School in Middletown, Ohio.

 Access the guide here.